AntDBuck/Dapp_Project/README.md

 # News Maker Dapp

 A hybrid distributed application for creating and sharing news!

-* Note that this is a demo tool and would require enterprise level IPFS storage and a real blockchain network to work in a real-world setting.
+Note that this is a demo tool and would require enterprise level IPFS storage and a real blockchain network to work in a real-world setting.

-=
-Key Features
+## Key features
-=
 - Utilises Web3 technologies and blockchain.
 -  Articles are created and owned by the creator.
 -  Transparent voting system.
 User's of the Dapp decided the trustworthiness, or lack thereof, of the articles.
 -  No central ownership.
 Once an article is commited to blockchain, it becomes immutable (it can be soft-deleted but the content is effectively unchanged).
 -  Futhering the point above, no censorship due to no central ownership.

-=
-How does the Dapp work?
+## How does the Dapp work?
-=
 The Dapp is composed of three main components:
 - Backend server handles safe storage and utilisation of Pinata API keys and passes JSON data (published articles) to Pinata's IPFS storage nodes via their gateway.
 The CID is returned.
 - A smart contract written in Solidity.
 Defines the operations for reading and writing article metadata on-chain.